Intacs for Keratoconus in Los Angeles

-Intacs® are a tiny, clear, semi-circle inserts that Dr. Brian will place in peripheral layer of the cornea to help reshape the steep area of the cornea.
-This procedure is quick, painless and performed in the comfort of Dr. Brian’s office procedure room.
-In 2003, Intacs® was given a FDA-approved designation for the treatment of Keratoconus thanks in part to Dr. Brian’s work.
+In 2003, Intacs were approved by the FDA for the treatment of keratoconus.
+Intacs are tiny, clear, semi-circle inserts that are placed in the peripheral layer of the cornea to help reshape the steep area of the cornea.
+This procedure is quick, painless, and performed in the comfort of Dr. Brian’s office procedure room.

-Dr. Brian pioneered Intacs® for Keratoconus and was the first surgeon in the world (except for France) to do this procedure for Keratoconus in 1999.
-He invented the technique of dissolvable tissue glue instead of stitches for the procedure – so no sutures used with Intacs by Dr. Brian.
-He has the longest experience in the world with Intacs®.
-He’ll typically perform more Intacs® procedures in a single week than a number of surgeons will perform in a whole year.
-We have 25-30 out-of-town patients fly in for Dr. Brian to treat them each month.
+Dr. Brian pioneered Intacs for keratoconus in 1999.
+Dr. Brian does not use sutures, he invented the technique of dissolvable tissue glue instead of stitches during the procedure.
+Dr. Brian Boxer-Wachler has the most experience in the world with Intacs and performs more Intacs procedures in a week than most surgeons will perform in a whole year.

 Dr. Brian’s technique and his large research study were used by the FDA as part of their approval.
 The FDA adopted part of his procedure guidelines for the approved Intacs® technique which is the basis for instructional courses used to train other surgeons around the world.